matteosaveriano/task-teaching-and-supervision/README.md

 The code is written in C++ and organized into ROS nodes.

 ## Software Requirements
 The code is developed and tested under _Ubuntu 14.04_ and _ROS Indigo_.
-All the nodes are compiled using _rosbuild_.
+All nodes are compiled using _rosbuild_.

 ## Installation